 Risk management methods

 Supply chain risk management and resiliency are hot-button topics in the industry.
-However, some supply chain entities do not understand how resilience relates to risk management and what it means for improving focus on the supply chain.
+However, some supply chain entities do not understand how resilience relates to risk management and what it means for improving focus.
 As the supply chain continues to grow in complexity and regulation, the opportunities for problems and other events that impact operations negatively will consequently grow.
-As a result, supply chain entities need to understand how risk management and resiliency apply to both good and bad situations and how an organization can improve supply chain risk management and resiliency processes.
+As a result, entities need to understand how risk management and resiliency apply to both good and bad situations and how an organization can improve supply chain risk management and resiliency processes.

 Cyber security systems